 Gotta window with some sun?
 Access to a patch of dirt you can start nurturing and growing food on?
 Great!
 Start small and fast wherever and however you can have the most impact and the most potential to learn.
 Link up with people and organizations near you who are doing great things—they’re everywhere!
 Meet in person and grow food together.
 The more connections you form, the stronger and more vibrant your community will be.

-As an added bonus, the food you grow will not only taste great, it will also be healthy and free.
-So jump aboard the food movement today, and start learning to “know or grow” your own food!
+As an added bonus, the food you grow will not only taste great, it will also be healthy and virtually free.
+So jump aboard the food movement today!